ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Linux5_10_209_User_Manual.md.txt

 "DemoBrowser" is a simple and practical web browser.
 When using it, please make sure that the network is smooth, and make sure that the dns is available before accessing the external network; when the browser starts, it will visit the official website of Forlinx Embedded by default, and the interface is as follows:

 **Note: If the development board time is abnormal, it will cause certificate problems.
 Do not shut down the power immediately after using the browser or the sync command at the command line.
-Otherwise, it may cause the browser to exit abnormally and not work properly, and can only be solved by re-burning.**
+Otherwise, it may cause the browser to exit abnormally and not work properly, and can only be solved by re-flashing.**

 ![Image](./images/OK3588-C_Linux5_10_209_User_Manual/1718954745936_2b14cb7c_5b24_4d52_b285_03c603531ff6.jpeg)